GorujoCY/privacyguides.org/docs/privacy.md

 - When you create and use an account on our websites
 - When you post, send private messages, and otherwise participate in a community that Privacy Guides hosts
 - When you sign up for a mailing list, email notifications, or announcements
-- When you make a donation to us or become a member
+- When you make a donation to us on GitHub Sponsors
+- When you become a donating member and link your MAGIC Grants account to your Privacy Guides forum account
 - When you contribute to our website or other open-source projects
+- When you contact us

 Privacy Guides does not buy or receive data about you from data brokers.